 The following information is requested in the online application:

 - Applicant Background Information

-- 1 Academic Reference Contact or Community Reference Contact *If you are a currently enrolled community college student you are able to apply for program admission contingent on verification that you will be attending a four-year university by Fall 2013.
+- 1 Academic Reference Contact or Community Reference Contact *If you are currently enrolled at a community college you are able to apply for program admission contingent on verification that you will be attending a four-year university by fall 2017.

 To be eligible, applicants should meet the following criteria:

 - Full- time undergraduate student at a four year university.

 - Sophomore, Junior or Senior standing by fall 2017 semester/quarter.